These 12 cases of homicide in London remain unsolved. Can you help bring the killers to justice? Contact Crimestoppers on 0800 555 111.

 He was leaving the Aristocrats venue with his friends when two men opened fire with Mac10 submachine guns at around 2.20am.

 Police said they were called to reports of a disturbance between two groups of men outside the club, as well as a fire at the back of the premises.

 Forensic tests revealed that one of the weapons had been used in the murder of Antoine ‘Fatz’ Smith, 24, who was shot dead in an alleyway near Acre Lane, Clapham, southwest, London on 20 October 2006.
 Although two youths aged 16 and 17 were charged with that murder, they were acquitted following a trial in 2007 and the Metropolitan Police classes the case as “detected”.

 Nobody has been charged with the murder of Jamail Newton.

 The Guardian reported that he had been expelled from school at 11 and became involved in cannabis dealing on the streets.
 With the help of key workers at the Kids Company charity, he turned away from drugs and gangs before his death and began studying computing at college and learning to drive.

-Darren Ogiste, 20, was killed in a drive-by shooting in Defoe Road, Stoke Newington, Hackney, on 19 November 2006.
+Darren Ogiste, 20, was killed in a drive-by shooting in Stoke Newington, Hackney, on 19 November 2006.

-He was standing with a friend when a silver car pulled up alongside and several shots were fired at around 1.30am.
+He was walking along Church Street with a group of friends when six or seven shots were fired at around 1.30am.

-A man was arrested on suspicion of murder but nobody has ever been charged.
+Five men were arrested by detectives investigating the murder but nobody has ever been charged.

 It emerged in later court cases that Darren Ogiste had been released from prison shortly before the shooting, having been convicted of helping to dispose of the body of drug dealer Erkan Konakli.